Tree-lined streets can be found across the country, in towns, cities and villages, but is living in a verdant suburb all it’s cracked up to be?

 Do YOU live in a leafy street?

 Does it make you feel somehow better or more fulfilled than perhaps a road you used to live, with no trees or greenery?
-That would be something for you to sit down and have a think about as, dear reader, I don’t know where you live, or what your own street looks like, but if it DOES make you feel at home, safe and comfortable, leave a comment at the bottom of the page.
+That would be something for you to sit down and have a think about as, dear reader, I don’t know where you live, or what your own street looks like, but if it DOES make you feel at home, safe and comfortable, good!

 Shade from the sun on hot days